In re Signet Jewelers Limited Securities Litigation

 |Case Contacts:||John Rizio-Hamilton, Michael Mathai, Brenna Nelinson|

 Signet is the world’s largest retailer of diamond jewelry.
 It operates thousands of jewelry stores in North America and the United Kingdom under well-known trademarks including “Kay,” “Jared,” “Zales,” “J.B.
 Robinson,” and “Peoples.”
-The action alleges that, throughout the Class Period, Signet and its senior officers made a series of materially misleading statements and omissions about (i) the strength of its in-house customer financing credit portfolio, (ii) the legal and reputational risks it faced from a class action lawsuit alleging, among other things, gender discrimination against female employees by Signet management; and (iii) the reputational risks it faced from allegations that Signet employees engaged in a systematic practice of “gem-swapping,” or replacing gems in customers’ jewelry with inferior-quality stones when that jewelry was brought in for repair and/or cleaning.
+The action alleges that, throughout the Class Period, Signet and its senior officers made a series of materially misleading statements and omissions about (i) the strength of its in-house customer financing credit portfolio, and (ii) a culture of severe sexual harassment at the Company.

-Specifically, throughout the Class Period, Signet falsely touted the Company’s financial strength by repeatedly representing that its credit portfolio was a key strategic advantage for the Company, that was performing “strongly.”
+Specifically, throughout the Class Period, Signet falsely touted the Company’s financial strength by repeatedly representing that its credit portfolio was a key strategic advantage for the Company, that was very “conservatively managed,” including with “stringent” underwriting practice.
 However, after years of maintaining these assurances, Signet suddenly revealed in mid-2016 that it had begun a strategic review of its credit portfolio, and worse, had solicited offers to sell the entire credit book.
+In May 2017, Signet revealed, for the first time, that 45% of portfolio consisted of subprime loans.
+In March 2018, the Company announced that it had reached an agreement to sell the subprime loans at a substantial discount to the value at which the Company had carried it on its books, resulting in a loss of $165 million to $170 million.
 As a result of these unexpected disclosures, the price of the Company’s stock plummeted, causing substantial investor losses.

 Separately, Signet has been defendant in a class action arbitration, pending since 2008, alleging gender discrimination.
-Signet never fully disclosed the extent of its misconduct, but always downplayed it as implicating only allegations of gender discrimination levied concerning store-level employment practices.
+Signet never fully disclosed the extent of its misconduct, and always downplayed its alleged misconduct as involving only allegations of gender discrimination concerning store-level employment practices.
 In truth, Signet was rife with systemic sexual harassment that pervaded the Company at all levels, and which was condoned and exemplified by the behavior of its former CEO, who personally participated in harassing and discriminatory activities.
 When documents making these facts clear were released in February 2017 and reported on by the Washington Post, Signet’s stock plummeted, causing additional losses.

 Other Cases of Interest